 Yes, Nevada's Small Estate Affidavit (Form UP-45) requires the signatures of all heirs to be notarized.
-This form is used to claim unclaimed property held by the Nevada State Treasurer when the total value of an estate is under a certain limit, avoiding formal probate court.
+This form is used to claim unclaimed property held by the Nevada State Treasurer when the total estate value is under a certain limit, avoiding formal probate court.

 Lake Mead Mobile Notary provides professional mobile notarization for Small Estate Affidavits across Las Vegas, Henderson, and Clark County.
 Starting at $65.